Evolution of the electronic band structure of twisted bilayer graphene upon doping: Charge doping induced by a polymer top gate

-An applied gate voltage, $V_g$ acts to both shift the Fermi level as well as generate a potential between the gate electrode and the graphene.
-In monolayer graphene, the Fermi level is related to the charge density $n$ by $E_F = \hbar v_F \sqrt{\pi n}$, where $\hbar$ is the reduced planck constant and $v_F = 1.05 \times 10^6$ m/s is the Fermi velocity of monolayer graphene.
+In monolayer graphene, the voltage on the polymer gate acts to both shift the Fermi level and produce a potential between the graphene and electrode.
+The Fermi level is related to the charge density $n$ by $E_F = \hbar v_F \sqrt{\pi n}$, where $\hbar$ is the reduced Planck constant and $v_F = 1.05 \times 10^6$ m/s is the Fermi velocity of monolayer graphene\cite{Das2008}.
 The potential between the gate electrode and graphene is given by $U = \varepsilon_{PE}E/C_g = ne/C_g$, where $\varepsilon_{PE}$ is the dielectric constant of the polymer electrolyte, $E$ is the electric field and $C_g$ is the geometric capacitance per unit area of the Debye layer in the polymer electrolyte.
 Combining these two effects gives,

 Here $V_g$ is measured relative to the voltage when the Fermi level is at the Dirac point by finding at which gate voltage the G peak position is a minimum.
 To determine the geometric capacitance, we measured the G peak position for monolayer graphene as a function of the applied gate voltage.
-The shift of the G peak $\Delta \Omega_G$ is proportional to the Fermi energy, namely, $\Delta \Omega_G = \alpha E_F$, where $\alpha$ is 42 cm$^{-1}$ eV$^{-1}$\cite{Wang2011}.
+The shift of the G peak $\Delta \Omega_G$ is proportional to the Fermi energy, namely, $\Delta \Omega_G = \alpha E_F$, where $\alpha$ is 42 cm$^{-1}$ eV$^{-1}$ taken from ref.~\cite{Wang2011}.
 For each device, $\Delta \Omega_G$ versus gate voltage was measured to determine $C_g$.
-For the different devices measured, the capacitance per unit area varied within the range $0.7 - 2.0 \times 10^ {-6}$ F cm$^{-2}$, which is about two orders of magnitude larger than that of the Si back gate.
+For the different devices measured, the capacitance per unit area varied within the range $0.7 - 2.2\; \mu$F cm$^{-2}$, which is about two orders of magnitude larger than that of the Si back gate.
 The geometric capacitance per unit area for bilayer graphene areas was taken to be the same as that of nearby monolayers since the polymer electrolyte was uniformly distributed over these length scales.
+The doping at the position of the laser spot was directly measured and therefore global spatial variations do not affect the results.